Pakur: Transport

 Pakur Railway Station is located on the Sahibganj Loop.
 Bus stand also located at Bari Aliganj which are connected with all Jharkhand and Bengal, Bihar.

 Education

 Pakur has educational institutions offering all levels of education, including Pakur Raj High School (Estd.
 20 December 1859) and Kumar Kalidas Memorial College. and 2 Jawahar Navodaya Vidyalaya.

-Pakur has now Polytechnic Institute -Owned by Deptt. of Higher, Technical Education and Skill Development, Govt. of Jharkhand.
+Pakur has now Polytechnic Institute - Owned by Deptt. of Higher Technical Education and Skill Development, Govt. of Jharkhand.
 The Polytechnic Institute is approved by AICTE and SBTE.
-The college is spread in 7.1 Acres with more than 2.0 Lakhs built up area with all amenities (Including Boys and Girls Hostel).
+The college is spread in 7.1 acres with more than 2.0 Lakhs built up area with all amenities (Including boys and girls hostel).

-RNS Academy at Bari Aliganj Pakur provided physical training who are like to join defense services like Indian Army, Para Militry etc.
+RNS Academy at Bari Aliganj Pakur provides physical training for potential recruits of defense services such as the Indian Army, police, etc.